-Estimated Cost of Locality Payments in 2009
+Estimated Cost of Locality Payments in 2010

-Table 4, below, compares the cost of the projected 2008 locality rates to those that would be authorized in 2009 under 5 U.S.C.
+Table 5, below, compares the cost of the projected 2009 locality rates to those that would be authorized in 2010 under 5 U.S.C.
 5304(a)(3)(I), as identified in Table 3.
-For the purpose of this cost estimate, we have assumed that there will be a 2.5 percent across-the-board increase in January 2008 and 0.5 percent of payroll allocated for locality pay increases.
-The "2008 Baseline" cost would be the cost of locality pay in 2009 if the assumed 2008 locality rates are not increased, i.e., the percentage locality payments in 2008 on top of 2007 (we are using a 2007 data file) base pay rates including an assumed 2.5 percent across-the-board adjustment in January 2008 and an assumed 2.9 percent adjustment in January 2009.
+For the purpose of this cost estimate, we have assumed that there will be a 2.9 percent across-the-board increase in January 2009 and 1.0 percent of payroll allocated for locality pay increases.
+The "2009

-8 The work schedule factor equals 1 for full-time employees and one of several values less than 1 for the several categories of non-full-time employees.
+9 The work schedule factor equals 1 for full-time employees and one of several values less than 1 for the several categories of non-full-time employees.